Professor Kelly A. Dagan

 Instructor Angela Gonzales Balfe

-Students must earn a ‘C-’ or better in each course to be counted toward the major or minor.
-Courses in the Criminal Justice major can share only three courses with a Sociology major.
-Courses in the Criminal Justice minor can share one course with a Sociology minor.
+Students must earn a ‘C-’ or better in each course to be counted towards the major or minor.
+All prerequisite courses must be completed with a C or better.

 Majors & Programs